ChrisK720/quoteAPI/README.md

 ## Author: Christopher Kirathe

 ### Steps:
 - Install Docker on the server
+- Make sure git hub has the right secrets